EnterpriseDB/tpa/docs/src/postgres_users.md

 ```

 The example above would create two users (apart from any users that
-TPAexec itself decides to create, such as repmgr or barman).
+TPA itself decides to create, such as repmgr or barman).

 Each entry must specify the `username` to create.